gmaciak/JsonToObjC/README.md

 ## Install:

-1. Clone or dwonload and unzip the files to following directory:
+1. Clone or dwonload and unzip the files to Sublime Text 3 Packages directory:

   `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/JsonToObjC`